chasmack/hummaps/LOGS.md

 ### AP Numbers

 ```
  108.209.219.59  12-Dec-2017 16:14:09     2K 200  query  221221008
  108.209.219.59  12-Dec-2017 16:14:45     2K 200  query  507091046
  108.209.219.59  12-Dec-2017 16:14:52     2K 200  query  507-091-046
  ```

-No, at this point you can't search for AP numbers.
+No, you can't search for AP numbers.

 Mapping an AP number to a section search would be pretty straightforward and I will gladly add the feature if someone can supply me the data.
-Make a project out of it: use Tesseract OCR to parse the subdivisional information from the top of the AP map images.
+Make a project out of it: use Tesseract OCR to parse the subdivisional information from the top of AP map images.

 `apn="507-091-046"`